-Students may authorize STC to deduct their tuition and fees from their termly award.
+Charges for tuition and fees will automatically be deducted from the student's Financial Aid Award each term.
 The balance of the award will be paid directly to the student on the 28th day of the term.
 Students whose financial aid is not awarded at the time of the initial disbursement will have their funds disbursed within 14 days of the date of award.
 Notices will be posted around campus stating the date, time, and place students may pick up their check(s).
 Each student must present his/her Student ID to pick up his/her check.